 The 20/60/20 Rule

-Over the last year, organisations have faced enormous challenges, and the UK is now on course for a double-dip recession for the first time since 1975.
-The challenge for business leaders therefore at the start of a new year is how can they formulate a clear plan to tackle the inevitable change that this tough economic climate will demand, and how can they support their teams through this turbulent period?
+Over the past few years, organisations have faced enormous challenges from across a range of areas and external influences.
+The challenge for business leaders therefore is how can they formulate a clear plan to tackle the inevitable change that a tough economic climate demands, and how can they support their teams through this turbulent period?

 Over the next few weeks, we will consider four guiding principles for leading change and in the first of this series, we ask where leaders are focusing their time and attention.

 Change is an inevitable part of business growth.

 Whether you choose to expand within an existing market, or tackle an entirely new customer-base, successful businesses are never standing still.
 Change can be unsettling, so it’s important to anticipate questions or hesitations, and respond with clarity.
 A clear vision, simply expressed, is an important starting point for leading change.

 But while it’s natural for staff to seek reassurance or explanation, leaders must also feel confident distinguishing between hesitance and obstinacy.
 The 20/60/20 rule offers a helpful perspective on this.

 The top 20% in an organisation are those people full of energy, ideas and enthusiasm who look forward to coming to work.
 They are the ones that go ‘more than the extra mile’.
 They are your high performers.
 The bottom 20% are the exact opposite – they are the poorer performers who moan, whinge and find things to complain about or have reason to find fault.